Meet our core staff, specialist instructors, board of trustees, and advisory committee:

-Alexis Burgess spent the first half of his adult life doing philosophy.
-He was an undergrad at Harvard, and then earned his PhD from Princeton.
+Alexis Burgess (he/him) is a literary agent at Park & Fine in NYC.
+He spent the first half of his adult life doing philosophy.
+He was an undergrad at Harvard and then earned his PhD from Princeton.
 As a professor, Alexi taught at Stanford for nearly a decade, and held visiting appointments at schools like NYU, Pomona College, and UCLA.
 He's been volunteer tutor of the month at 826LA, a counselor at the Ross Young Scholars Program in mathematics, and led courses at Urban Homeschoolers.

 Noelani del Rosario-Sabet is a recent graduate of UCLA with a degree in international development studies.
 She worked as a tutor for several years, and has extensive mentoring experience through programs like UCLA's Mental Health Initiative, Peer Mentoring, and a Junior Youth Empowerment Program she founded at the age of fifteen.
 Noe spends her spare time studying neuroscience, history, psychology and education.

 z.No Scott [he/him/itself] is a black/trans wordsmith, educator, and woodworker from Washington Heights.
 Whether it comes to pedagogy, performance, or publishing, z.No is dedicated to subverting power, complicating tradition, and making space. z.No worked as a teaching fellow at The School for Columbia University.
 He has been expelled/suspended (and graduated) from The Lawrenceville School, Wesleyan University, and the California Institute of the Arts.

 S P E C I A L I S T S